sindresorhus/Plash/readme.md

 ## Tip

 You can interact with the website by enabling “Browsing Mode”.
-When in this mode, you can right-click to be able to go back/forward, reload, and zoom in the page contents.
+When in this mode, you can right-click to be able to go back/forward, reload, and zoom in the page contents (the zoom level is saved).
 You can also pinch to magnify.
 This is different from zooming the page contents in that it will zoom in to a specific part of the page instead of just enlarging everything.

 ## Screenshots